chassisml/chassis/docs/docs/chassisml-sdk-reference.md

 ## Introduction

-The Chassisml Python SDK offers convenience wrapper functions around the Chassisml service to automate the containerization and deployment of models to your preferred model serving platform.
+The Chassisml Python SDK offers convenience functions that interact with the Chassisml service to automate the containerization and deployment of models to your preferred model serving platform.
 It is organized into two classes:

-* `ChassisClient`: interacts with the Kaniko service within Chassis
+* `ChassisClient`: interacts with the Chassis routes that build a user's container from their model artifacts
-* `ChasissModel`: creates a model out of a few lines of Python code and any required model artifacts
+* `ChasissModel`: creates a chassis compliant model out of a few lines of Python code from user supplied model artifacts

 First, install the Chassisml SDK to get started: